Doctor of Public Health (Dr.P.H.)

 Community/Cultural Orientation Domain: The ability to communicate, interact, engage and work with people across diverse communities and cultures for development of programs, policies, and research.

-- Engage communities in creating evidence-informed, culturally competent programs.
+- Engage communities in creating evidence-informed, culturally competent programs; and

 - Implement culturally and linguistically appropriate programs, services, and research.